IxiAngel/TempTamer/README.md

 2. Send commands in the format "{command,param1,param2,...}" to control fan speeds and retrieve temperature readings.
 3. Refer to the provided commands for setting fan speeds, retrieving temperatures, and configuring options.

-### Serial PC App
+### Linux Bash Script

-TempTamer comes with a companion linux app for convenient monitoring and control of CPU temperatures, fan and clock speeds.
-The app offers the following features:
+TempTamer comes with a companion linux script for convenient monitoring and control of CPU temperatures, fan and clock speeds.
+#### Features:
 1. **Real-Time Monitoring:** Monitor CPU temperatures, clock and fan speeds in real-time.
 2. **Manual Control:** Adjust fan speeds and CPU clock manually to meet specific cooling requirements.
 3. **Automatic Optimization:** Let TempTamer automatically optimize settings based on temperature readings.